Music education: Instructional methodologies

-Major international music education methods
+Major international methods

 Dalcroze method

 The Dalcroze method was developed in the early 20th century by Swiss musician and educator Émile Jaques-Dalcroze.
 The method is divided into three fundamental concepts − the use of solfège, improvisation, and eurhythmics.
 Sometimes referred to as "rhythmic gymnastics," eurhythmics teaches concepts of rhythm, structure, and musical expression using movement, and is the concept for which Dalcroze is best known.
 It focuses on allowing the student to gain physical awareness and experience of music through training that engages all of the senses, particularly kinesthetic.
 According to the Dalcroze method, music is the fundamental language of the human brain and therefore deeply connected to who we are.
 American proponents of the Dalcroze method include Ruth Alperson, Ann Farber, Herb Henke, Virginia Mead, Lisa Parker, Martha Sanchez, and Julia Schnebly-Black.
-Many active teachers of Dalcroze method were trained by Dr. Hilda Schuster who was one of the students of Dalcroze.
+Many active teachers of the Dalcroze method were trained by Dr. Hilda Schuster who was one of the students of Dalcroze.